pkelly55/class-materials/resources/final-exam.md

 6) Review how the sorting problem is solved using the Merge sort algorithm.
 Review both the merge sort main and merge procedure and review the analysis of Mergesort.
 It is very important to go over and practice all the exercise problems discussed in class.

 7) Review the Tree basic terminologies, tree traversals, and the properties of trees.
 Traversals preorder, inorder and postorder.
-This topic will be only covered in the Exam based on how much we get to cover this week by end of Thursday's class period.
-Expect (10 to 15)% of questions from this new topic covered during this week classes!

 8) Review Tree Data structure operations such as the traversal implementation both (iterative and recursive), tree implementation using object oriented programming, extracting parent, grand parent, child, grand child, ancestors, descendents, and lowest common ancestors.
 Review remote class activities from Week 9 and Lab-6.
 Try out problems similar to the solution for problems covered in class activities.